Parkinson's Dysbiome Transplant: FMT Study in Mice

 Neurodegeneration of Dopaminergic Neurons

-Perhaps most importantly, the study showed significant loss of neurons in brain areas vital for motor control:
+Most strikingly, the study showed significant loss of neurons in brain areas vital for motor control:

 • About a 30% reduction in tyrosine hydroxylase positive (TH+) cells in the substantia nigra, the brain region most affected in Parkinson's disease.